Shag Harbour UFO incident: Press coverage

+The above themed lookout area is one example of how the local region has memorialized the event, while the Shag Harbour UFO Centre (not pictured) is another such example.

-The head of the air force's "Air Desk" in Ottawa, Squadron Leader Bain, who recommended the navy undertake an underwater search, was also quoted, saying the air force was "very interested" in the matter.
+The head of the Air Force's "Air Desk" in Ottawa, Squadron Leader Bain, who recommended the Navy undertake an underwater search, was also quoted, saying the Air Force was "very interested" in the matter.
 "We get hundreds of reports every week, but the Shag Harbour incident is one of the few where we may get something concrete on it.”

-The article also mentioned UFO reports that immediately preceded the incident, including one from a woman in Halifax around 10:00 pm.
+The article also mentioned UFO reports that immediately preceded the incident, including the above-mentioned one from a woman in Halifax around 10:00 pm.

-The Chronicle-Herald ran another story on 9 October titled "UFO Search Called Off," stating that the navy had ended "an intensive undersea search for the mysterious unidentified flying object that disappeared into the ocean here Wednesday night."
-As to what was found, the navy stated, "Not a trace... not a clue... not a bit of anything."
+The Chronicle-Herald ran another story on 9 October titled "UFO Search Called Off," stating that the Navy had ended "an intensive undersea search for the mysterious unidentified flying object that disappeared into the ocean here Wednesday night."
+As to what was found, the Navy stated, "Not a trace... not a clue... not a bit of anything."
 The story of the search being called off for an alleged "mysterious dark object" was also carried by The Canadian Press in other newspapers.